-Scheme water used by the City and the community is sourced from the Gnangara Groundwater System via the Integrated Water Supply Scheme (IWSS).
+All scheme water used in the City is sourced from the superficial aquifer of the Gnangara Groundwater System.
+A significant area of the City is defined as a Priority 3 Drinking Water Source Area because groundwater extracted from this area is used to supply public drinking water through the Integrated Water Supply Scheme (IWSS).
 The IWSS consists of three sources: dams (surface water), groundwater (Gnangara and Jandakot aquifers) and desalination (sea water).
-Currently, 35-50 per cent of water sourced for the IWSS is from groundwater.
+Currently, 35 - 50 per cent of water sourced for the IWSS is from groundwater.